gmargarida/arduino-power/README.md

 arduino-power
 =============

-Arduino project to control the powerswitch tail
+Arduino project to control the powerswitch tail.